 Warning against False Teaching

-5 The goal of this command, however, is love, out of a pure heart and a good conscience and sincere faith, 6 from which things some, having missed the mark, have turned away to useless chatter, 7 desiring to be teachers of the law, though they understand neither what they say, nor about what they strongly affirm.
+5 The goal of this command, however, is love, out of a pure heart and a good conscience and sincere faith.
+6 Some people, having strayed from this goal, have turned away to useless chatter, 7 desiring to be teachers of the law, though they understand neither what they say, nor what they strongly affirm.

-8 We know, however, that the law is good, if a person uses it lawfully, 9 as knowing this, that law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and sinners, for the unholy and profane, for murderers; for murderers of fathers and murderers of mothers, 10 for the sexually immoral, for homosexuals, for slave-traders, for liars, for perjurers, and for any other thing contrary to the sound doctrine, 11 according to the gospel of the glory of the blessed God, which was committed to my trust.
+8 We know, however, that the law is good, if a person uses it lawfully, 9 as knowing this, that law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and sinners, for the unholy and profane, for murderers; for murderers of fathers and murderers of mothers, 10 for the sexually immoral, for homosexuals, for slave-traders, for liars, for perjurers, and for any other thing contrary to the sound doctrine, 11 according to the glorious Gospel of the blessed God, which was committed to my trust.

 God’s Grace to Paul